 Sterling silver comprises 92.5% silver and 7.5% other metals, typically copper.
 It is often used for jewelry because it is a durable material that doesn't tarnish quickly.
 Sterling silver is also a popular choice for crafting utensils because it doesn't rust in acidic foods.

 Does Sterling Silver Contain Actual Silver?

 There's a common misconception regarding sterling silver that the metal contains actual silver.
 In reality, sterling silver is 92.5% silver and 7.5% copper alloy.
 The copper helps give sterling silver its distinctive color and shine and its resistance to tarnishing.
 While the copper in sterling silver does not make up a large percentage of the overall alloy, it is still an important component.

 What is the difference between sterling silver and 925 silver?

-Sterling silver is often mixed with other metals, primarily copper to create an alloy called "sterling."
-The name has historically been used for various grades of quality that all have the same composition but vary slightly in weight and color.
-Today it's usually seen as 925 sterling but this can be confusing since both terms refer only to specific types: there isn't any difference between them!
+Sterling silver is often mixed with other metals, primarily copper, to create an alloy called "sterling."
+The name has historically been used for various quality grades that all have the same composition but vary slightly in weight and color.
+Today it's usually seen as 925 sterling, but this can be confusing since both terms refer only to specific types: there isn't any difference between them!

 Is sterling silver better than 925?

 There is much debate over whether sterling silver is better than 925.
-Sterling silver is 92.5% pure silver while 925 is only 91.6% pure.
-This may not seem like a significant difference, but when it comes to jewelry, even the slightest downgrade in purity can mean a big difference in quality.
-Sterling silver is also more expensive than 925, so many people believe that it is worth the extra money to buy pieces made out of sterling silver instead of 925.
+Sterling silver is 92.5% pure silver, while 925 is only 91.6% pure.
+This may not seem like a significant difference.
+Still, when it comes to jewelry, even the slightest downgrade in purity can mean a big difference in quality.
+Sterling silver is also more expensive than 925, so many people believe it is worth the extra money to buy pieces made from sterling silver instead of 925.
 However, some argue that 925 is just as good as sterling silver and that the price difference is not worth paying.
-In the end, it is up to the individual to decide which type of silver they prefer.
+Ultimately, it is up to the individual to decide which type of silver they prefer.

 Care and Precautions